juxor/afaq/markdown/secG2.md

 # G.2 Why do individualist anarchists reject social anarchism?

-As noted in the [last section](secG1.html), the individualist anarchists considered themselves as anti-capitalists and many called themselves mutualists and socialists.
+As noted in [section G.1](secG1.html), the individualist anarchists considered themselves as anti-capitalists and many called themselves mutualists and socialists.
 It may be objected that they opposed the more obviously socialist types of anarchism like communist-anarchism and, as a consequence, should be considered as supporters of capitalism.
 This is not the case as can be seen from **why** they rejected communist-anarchism.
 The key thing to remember is that capitalism does not equal the market.
 So while the individualist anarchists advocated a market economy, it _"is evident from their writings that they rejected both capitalism and communism -- as did Proudhon."_ [Brian Morris, _"Global Anti-Capitalism"_, pp. 170-6, **Anarchist Studies**, vol. 14, no. 2, p.
 175]

 It should noted that while Tucker came to excommunicate non-individualist forms of anarchism from the movement, his initial comments on the likes of